eddy-cho26/hotel_cancellation_model_207/README.md

 ## Problem

 Hotels suffer significant revenue leakage from last-minute cancellations and no-shows.
-When a booking is cancelled too late to rebook the room, the room sits empty — a loss that cannot be recovered.
+When a booking is cancelled too late to rebook the room, the room sits empty, a loss that cannot be recovered.
 Traditional overbooking strategies are blunt instruments: too conservative and rooms go empty; too aggressive and guests get walked, damaging brand reputation.

 This project builds a machine learning system that assigns a **cancellation probability score** to every booking at the time it is made.
 By quantifying risk at the individual booking level, the hotel can make smarter, data-driven decisions about overbooking buffers, deposit policies, and outreach to at-risk guests.